maggick/maggick.github.io/content/pages/about.md

 I always have a GNU/Linux distribution installed on my computer or my servers.
 Actually my servers run on Debian and my desktops run on Arch Linux.

-## maggick

-I used maggick as a pseudo.
-This was given to me by my colleagues at Bearstech in summer 2012.
-I used it on irc on github and on some forums.

 ## Contact

 The social links in the right panel give your four different ways to contact me: